racket/racket7/racket/src/cs/README.txt

    integrate I/O, the scheduler needs access to the OS's select()/epoll()/kqueue()/WaitMultipleEvents().

+ * There's a large gap between Racket and Chez Scheme's native I/O.
+   Probably, part of Racket's C implementation should be pulled out into a dynamic library (with only non-blocking operations as relatively thin layers over the OS), which can then be loaded into Chez Scheme and used via the FFI.

  * The Racket FFI looks a lot like the Chez Scheme FFI, so I expect that to mostly work, although there may be allocation issues.